nomisRev/Android-Testing-Build-types-Flavors-and-CI/README.md

 Get some coffee for the next part cause this takes a while!!!!

 * `./android update sdk --no-ui --all`

+**There is a gradle plugin from Jake Wharton (https://github.com/JakeWharton/sdk-manager-plugin) that takes care of missing android dependencies.
+I don't like this setup, cause it has nothing to do with Gradle nor the android project.
+I will solve this with a cronjob that checks for new packages.**

 ## Installing gradle